The storage effect is not about bet-hedging or population stage-structure: An extended description of the storage effect

 \subsubsection{Ingredient \#1: Species-specific responses to the environment}

-The function of ingredient \#1 is rather obvious: to establish the presence of niche differences, which are necessary for coexistence via any mechanism (\cite{GauzeG.F.GeorgiĭFrant︠s︡evich1934TsfeST}; \cite{chesson1991need}).
+The function of ingredient \#1 is rather obvious: to establish the presence of niche differences, which are necessary for coexistence via any mechanism (\citealp{Gause1934}; \citealp{chesson1991need}).
 In the absence of \textit{species-specific responses to the environment}, there would be no rare-species advantage.
 In terms of the lottery model, a good (bad) year for the blue species would automatically be a good (bad) year for the common red species, such that both species would always experience the same level of competition.
-In our story about coral reef fishes, species had negatively correlated responses to the environment.
-However, \textit{species-specific responses to the environment} only entails that species' responses not be perfectly correlated.
-As we will see (in Section \ref{A critique of the conventional interpretation of the storage effect}), real-world species tend to have positively correlated responses to the environment.
+Interestingly, ingredient \#1 is conceptually intuitive but mathematically obscure --- ingredient \#1 manifests mathematically in the differential magnitudes of the invader and residents' $EC$ covariances, but seeing this clearly requires simplifying assumptions (as in the case of \textit{symmetric-species}, Appendix \ref{Symmetric species}).